HOME—US Scouting—Scouting America (BSA)

 Remaining Gender Discrimination in the BSA

-- While Venturing, Sea Scouting, Exploring, STEM Scouts, and Learning for Life are fully coed at all levels, as are Cub Scout dens through 4th grade, fifth grade dens and all Scouts BSA troops must still maintain 'separate but equal' gender-specific AOL dens & Scouts BSA troops.
+- While Venturing, Sea Scouting, Exploring, STEM Scouts, and Learning for Life may be fully coed at all levels, as may Cub Scout dens through 4th grade, fifth grade dens and all Scouts BSA troops must still maintain 'separate but equal' gender-specific AOL dens & Scouts BSA troops.
+This may officially end by February 2026, assuming the current 'Combined Troop Pilot Program' is adopted.

 - Boys in Cub Scout packs and Scout troops can be led by men, women, or both, and an all-male or all-female group of registered adults could provide supervision to any boy-only activity.
 On the other hand, any pack or troop activity involving girls must include at least one registered female adult over age 21.